delawaredata/L.GeoSearch/readme.md

 }).addTo(map);
 ````

-Here are the plans, though, for this fork:
+Here are the future plans for this fork:
   - Add ability to use circle markers
   - Be able to limit search to a bounding box, which will be useful for smaller maps.